oxling/simple-ascii-generator/README.md

 A simple ASCII-Art Generator.

-To use, run AsciiGenerator example/input.bmp example/definitions.txt [grid size]
+To use, run AsciiGenerator example/input.bmp example/definitions.txt [grid size width] [grid size height]

 The definitions file maps characters (including unicode characters) to darkness values.
 Note - ':' is a reserved character; trying to map a colon will cause the program to fail.

-The grid size defines scale - for example, a grid size of 2 will average a block of 4 pixels.
+The grid size defines scale - for example, a grid size of 2, 3 will average a block of 6 pixels.
 This argument is optional.